willjasen/rainstash/README.md

 * **WebInterfacePassword** - the username for the web interface
 * **WebInterfaceUsername** - the password for the web interface

-rainstash and Amazon CloudFormation is completely free to use, however, Amazon may charge for the use of resources created with rainstash. rainstash uses the following cost-related services: EC2, S3, and data transfer
+rainstash and Amazon CloudFormation is completely free to use, however, Amazon may charge for the use of resources created with rainstash. rainstash uses the following cost-related services: EC2, S3, and data transfer.

+Due to technical and security considerations, rainstash is designed to be ephimeral.
+If the EC2 instance where rainstash is running is shutdown or rebooted, data on that instance is not easily recoverable unless you know how to go about doing so.
+The workaround - the BitTorrent protocol and BitTorrent Sync are meant to be decentralized and distributed.
+Always have more than one instance, whether its multiple rainstash stacks or running on your own hardware.
+Please keep this in mind!